kevinsteves/pan-python/doc/panconf.rst

   config_panorama: True
   config_multi_vsys: False

  When performing a top level configuration mode ``# show`` command with no arguments a default set of XPath expressions is used by PAN-OS to match the configuration to be displayed.
-These paths are stored internally in the **pan.config** module for different PAN-OS versions (4.1, 5.0 and 5.1) in order to duplicate the order and set of configuration nodes displayed.
+These paths are stored internally in the **pan.config** module for different PAN-OS versions (4.1, 5.0, 5.1 (Panorama) and 6.0) in order to duplicate the order and set of configuration nodes displayed.

  PAN-OS may place a trailing space on some set statements;
  **panconf.py** never ends a statement with a space.